Riley Keaton: Committee assignments

 Keaton is an assistant majority whip in the House of Delegates.

-Keaton has a 92% rating from the NRA and a 100% rating from the West Virginia Citizens Defense League, a regional gun rights organization.
+Keaton has an "A" rating from the NRA Political Victory Fund and a 100% rating from the West Virginia Citizens Defense League, a regional gun rights organization.

 DC statehood

 With many of his fellow Delegates, Keaton signed onto a resolution requesting West Virginia Senators and Congresspeople to oppose bills that would allow statehood for the District of Columbia.

 Education

 Keaton opposed Senate Bill 680, a bill that would make it harder for school staff to be given raises, but the bill passed the House of Delegates despite some Republican opposition.

 Freedom of speech

 Keaton was the lead sponsor of House Bill 2595, a bill that would prohibit so-called "divisive concepts" from being taught in West Virginia schools or promoted in other state-funded agencies.
 It targeted criticisms of American society, eliminating language that would refer to the US as a "fundamentally racist or sexist" country.